Article

 5 REASONS why PREDATOR is the MANLIEST movie of all time

-Predator, a violent action flick bathed in sci-fi sauce, the most manly movie of all time, is a Mexican-American co-production, which in 1987 scored the second-best opening in theaters.
+Predator, a violent action flick bathed in sci-fi sauce, the most manly movie of all time, which recorded in theaters the second-best opening in 1987

 A masterpiece of action cinema starring Arnold Schwarzenegger, the manliest movie of all time, this is one of the big three famous films of John McTiernan, who, in addition to Predator (1987), was responsible for such classics as Die Hard (1988) (see 8 reasons why EVERYONE loves DIE HARD) and Hunt for Red October (1990).
 In the 1990s, his career caught a downward spiral (Last Action Hero, The Thirteenth Warrior), the director finally painfully took a pratfall on Rollerball, and in 2013 he ended up behind bars for making false statements to an FBI agent.
 So much for the director, who, despite his plunging career, deserves great respect and remembrance from cinema goers for his mega hat-trick from 1987-1990.